-Code: Prototype implementation as a module in OpenSSL.
+Code: Prototype implementation as a module in OpenSSL (implements the spec given in Appendix G and H of the technical report).
 Zipped Code

 This material is based upon work supported by the National Science Foundation under Grants 0546614, 1012798, 1017907, 1012910.
 Any opinions, findings and conclusions or recomendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF).